DiscourseDB/discoursedb-core/README.md

 ## Documentation
-* Project-level documentation can be found in the [DiscourseDB Wiki](https://github.com/DiscourseDB/discoursedb-core/wiki).<br/>
+* Project-level documentation (general overview, setup, developer manual) can be found in the [DiscourseDB Wiki](https://github.com/DiscourseDB/discoursedb-core/wiki).<br/>
 * Module-level documentation can be found in the README.md files in each module folder.